RefianPrimadia/CTrack-MoneyTracker/README.md

 ```bash
 pip install flask
 ```
-then wait a second then type this again:
+after that, wait a second then type like this:
 ```bash
 python app.py
 ```